18 Best Chinese Sauces: Origins, Flavours and Serving Suggestions

 #9 Rice Wine

-Produced by fermenting glutinous rice, the use of rice wine dates back thousands of years ago in China.
-The two popular types of rice wine are mijiu, a clear wine with a light taste, and Shaoxing wine, a darker wine with a much deeper flavour.
-While mijiu is used in seafood recipes, Shaoxing wine is often used to increase the saltiness of dishes, used in stir-frys or marinades.
+Produced by fermenting glutinous rice, the use of rice wine has ancient roots in China, dating back thousands of years.
+The two popular types of rice wine are mijiu, a clear wine with a light taste, and Shaoxing wine, a darker, more aromatic wine with deeper flavour.
+While mijiu is commonly used in various recipes, including seafood dishes, Shaoxing wine is a staple in many Chinese dishes, enhancing them with its unique aroma and depth, particularly in stir-fries and marinades.

-For those who love spicy foods, look no further than Sichuan chilli sauce – a spicy, savoury-sweet sauce originating from the Sichuan province in China.
-In addition to chilli peppers, its distinct, mouth-numbing sensation comes from peppercorns and is featured in popular dishes such as Mapo Tofu and Sichuan Chili Oil Dumplings.
+For those who, like me, love spicy foods, look no further than Sichuan chilli sauce – a spicy, savoury-sweet sauce originating from Sichuan province in China.
+In addition to chilli peppers, its distinct, mouth-numbing sensation comes from peppercorns and is featured in popular dishes such as Mapo Tofu, Kung Pao Chicken and Sichuan Chilli Oil Dumplings.
+I also like using it as a base for hot pot.

 Sichuan chilli sauce